Trekking in the Bale Mountains

 Bale Mountains National Park Map

 The Webb Valley

-After flying in from Addis Ababa, the first stop on a multi-day trek is Webb Camp, situated in the scenic, grassy plains of Sanetti Plateau, where the magnificent Ethiopian Wolves are to be found, as well as the Mountain Nyala.
+After flying in from Addis Ababa, the first stop on a multi-day trek is Webb Camp, situated in the scenic, grassy plains of Sanetti Plateau, where the Ethiopian Wolves are found, as well as the Mountain Nyala.
 It's a great introduction to the wildlife and landscapes of the park.

 The following day you can head out in search for the wolves in the early morning.
 It's best to get an early start, as the wolves go out to patrol their territory and hunt for rodents early in the morning.
 We also have access to ponies which you can ride - this allows you to get much closer to the wolves, who don't recognise you as human when on horseback.

 From your makeshift dining room overlooking the Finch Habera waterfall, you might get lucky with a wolf sighting.

 The Gaysay Grasslands